Reserve Officer Training Corps (ROTC)

 Arlington, TX 76019

 Dallas Baptist University offers Army ROTC through a cross-enrollment agreement with The University of Texas at Arlington.
-You register for ROTC just like you do for the rest of your classes at DBU, you pay your tuition at DBU, and your DBU transcript will show those classes, but you attend one class each week at The University of Texas at Arlington or in accordance with your schedule.
+Students register for ROTC classes and pay tuition at DBU.
+The student's DBU transcript will show those classes, but the student will attend one class each week at The University of Texas at Arlington or in accordance with the student's schedule.
 With some exceptions, Physical Training (PT) is conducted with other DBU cadets on DBU’s campus.

 ROTC cadets spend their time like typical college students.
 Freshmen and Sophomores have a fifty-minute class one day a week.
 Juniors and Seniors go to class twice a week on Tuesday and Thursday for eighty minutes.
 All cadets participate in the three-hour lab on Thursday.